top of page

 COMFORTABILITY: You will be sleeping in tents with mattresses and basic accommodations.
 It’s not a 5-star resort, but it does have some ammenities.
 Please bring whatever else you may need to ensure your comfort in this environment.
 On our last two days we'll stay in modern accommodations with A/C.

 MEDICAL: Biting and painful stinging insects as well as venomous snakes and other predators are present.
 There has never been an incident or medical emergency with our expeditions, but please exercise caution and follow our safety instructions at all times.
 While we will have armed game guards with us, we cannot control the wildlife, terrain or weather.
 If you have any allergies to hymenoptera venom (bees, ants, wasps) please reconsider participation or bring your doctor prescribed epinephrine.
-While we are Wilderness First Responder Certified, this really only means we’re certified to assess emergency situations and provide extremely basic emergency care… we are not medical doctors.

 Our Expedition DOES NOT include: